<> <> <> <>

 Issue: Self Loathing - blaming yourself for anything and everything that went wrong including zooming in on any self perceived flaw you might have.

 Solution: You need to accept yourself and your sense of self worth.
-We don’t mean this in the woo woo free love hippy way, we mean this in the scientifically proven way that helps prevent negative and depression cycles.
+We don’t mean this in the woo woo free love hippy way, we mean this in the scientifically proven way that helps prevent negative cycles.

 Meta meditation is the go here.
 The focus is on yourself.
 “I am good enough, I am a good person, etc.” This attitude will reduce the self destructive temptation prevalent after a breakup.